 Shotgun Microphone Recommendations:

-1-TAKSTAR SGC-598: This microphone is for those on a tight-budget.
-At a price of just $26.87, you get every penny you pay for.
-Normally, good shotgun mics are expensive and the more you pay, the better mic you get.
-However, this microphone is good for beginners and doesn’t cost a fortune.
-It comes with a 3.5mm pin and not an XLR output and gets energy from a 1.5V AA battery.
+1-TAKSTAR SGC-598: This microphone is one of for those on a tight-budget.
+At a price of just $26.87 you get every penny you pay for.
+Normally good shotgun mics are expensive and the more you pay the better mic you get.
+However, this microphone is good for beginners and doesn’t cost an arm and a leg if you’re on a tight budget.
+It comes with a 3.5mm pin and not an XLR output, and gets energy from a 1.5V AA battery.

 3-Rode VideoMic Pro: Rode scores another place on this list and that’s just how good their microphones are.
-At a price of $215, another jump from the other Rode phone mentioned here, but you get what you pay for.
+At a price of $215 it’s a jump from the other Rode phone mentioned here, but you get what you pay for.
 This microphone comes with a 3.5mm output and requires a 9V battery to run.

-The lavalier microphone is the part of your vlogging accessories kit that you use for maximum mobility.
+The lavalier microphone is the piece of vlogging accessories you use for maximum mobility.
 It’s also perfect for situations where you’re not facing the camera and instructional videos.
 It comes in two variants, wired and wireless.

 Each of those has its own advantages.
 Wireless microphones often allow you to monitor audio in real-time to make sure it is working and if the receiver is connected to the camera it syncs audio to video automatically.
 However, good wireless microphones come often at higher prices than good wired ones.

-All in all, both have their advantages, but it depends on how much money you can spend.
-Many beginners prefer to buy wired mics while shopping for vlogging accessories and slowly upgrade when the time is right.
+All in all, both have their advantages but it depends on how much money can you spare.
+Many beginners prefer toby wired mics while shopping for vlogging accessories and slowly upgrade when the time is write.